 The rezoning process defined by ORC 519.07, obligates the RPC to review all rezonings in unincorporated (township) areas, both for map changes and for text changes initiated by the township.
 Based on that experience, the RPC serves as a resource for other zoning-related matters such as development plan amendments, zoning resolution amendments, and similar.

 In addition to the areas of authority noted above, the Regional Planning Commission serves as a partner in many County and Regional efforts.
-Most recently, these partnerships include the Delaware County Convention and Visitor’s Bureau, Go Healthy Delaware County, the County Planning Directors Association of Ohio, the Partnership for a Healthy Delaware County, local Safe Routes to School committees, MORPC’s development Summits, the MORPC Data Task Force, ODOT, and local and regional Greenways Forums.
+Most recently, these partnerships include Destination Delaware County, the County Planning Directors Association of Ohio, the Partnership for a Healthy Delaware County, local Safe Routes to School committees, MORPC’s development Summits, the MORPC Regional Data Advisory Committee, ODOT, and local and regional Greenways Forums.
 Data gathered and processed by DCRPC is also used to create future traffic projections by MORPC and other agencies.